Optimal Care Referral Pathway Position Statement

 Statement

-Currently, people with ME/CFS and post infection diseases, such as Long COVID, do not routinely receive appropriate, coordinated shared care.
+Currently, people with ME/CFS and post infection diseases, such as long COVID, do not routinely receive appropriate, coordinated shared care.
 Further, they face barriers accessing evidence-based information and integrated non-clinical support, all of which can inhibit symptom management and quality of life.
 It is critical that ME/CFS and other post infection disease patients are empowered to understand their unique needs and become partners in their own care.

 Every person who lives with ME/CFS and post infection disease deserves the best care and medical treatment, regardless of financial status or location in Australia.
-A national, Optimal Care Referral Pathway (OCRP) will provide all people with ME/CFS consistent care across Australia, using an evidence-based, best practice pathway that empowers patients and clinicians to navigate support of complex, multi-system conditions such as ME/CFS, and other post infection diseases, such as Long COVID.
+A national, Optimal Care Referral Pathway (OCRP) will provide all people with ME/CFS consistent care across Australia, using an evidence-based, best practice pathway that empowers patients and clinicians to navigate support of complex, multi-system conditions such as ME/CFS, and other post infection diseases, such as long COVID.

 Emerge Australia recommends OCRP should be developed though a multi-disciplinary clinician consensus process that includes people with ME/CFS, carers and allied health professionals to establish the elements of quality care that should be offered.
 A thorough monitoring and evaluation process would similarly ensure the OCRP is delivering efficient, appropriate and equitable care.